mtiller/ModelicaBook/text/source/behavior/equations/first_order.rst

 .. index:: Real

 This code starts with the keyword ``model`` which is used to indicate the start of the model definition.
-The ``model`` is followed by the model name, ``FirstOrder``.
+The ``model`` keyword is followed by the model name, ``FirstOrder``.
 This, in turn, is followed by a declaration of all the variables we are interested in.

-Since the variable :math:`x` in our equation is clearly mean to be a continuous real valued variable, it's declaration in Modelica takes the form ``Real x;``.
+Since the variable :math:`x` in our equation is clearly meant to be a continuous real valued variable, its declaration in Modelica takes the form ``Real x;``.
 The ``Real`` type is just one of the types we can use (a more complete description of the various possibilities will be discussed in the upcoming section on :ref:`variables`).